What is Enterprise Marketing? | Step-by-Step Guide for Marketers

-If you’re an enterprise level company, you’re probably selling overseas.
+Today’s enterprise marketing strategies are global.
+But rules and regulations change across every country and if enterprise businesses want to remain global, they have to be compliant.
 Abiding by the new General Data Protection Regulation (GDPR) regulations in most of Europe is now required.
 Every marketer should stay up to date on how to handle and collect data from their customers: from cookies to advertising.
 We’ve put together a beginner’s guide to help your campaigns stay afloat:

 Remember, the General Data Protection Regulation (GDPR) is a major factor to consider when choosing a marketing software and even a new web content management system.
 This regulation is now standard law across 28 European countries and those who aren’t in compliance could face big penalties and fines.

 It’s imperative that your Enterprise Marketing software is in compliance with these regulation on usage, storage, and transfer methods when dealing with consumer information for EU residents.
 Make sure that your SaaS solution has full security measures in place when it comes to consumer data with the ability to generate reports quickly and efficiently.

 Another great way to help manage your Enterprise level marketing is with a fully functional, GDPR-compliant headless content management system such as Zesty.io.